Science Kits: 6-8th Grade

 Developed by Center for Inquiry-Based Learning program staff, this textbook supplement provides inquiry-based activities designed to supplement textbooks adopted by school districts in North Carolina.

-Topics include: properties of water (cohesion, adhesion, and polarity), testing for pollution in quantities of parts per million, technologies for water testing, groundwater, movement in ocean currents due to convection, and a home water use study.
+Topics include: properties of water (cohesion, adhesion, and polarity), testing for pollution in quantities of parts per million, technologies for water testing, groundwater, and movement in ocean currents due to convection.

 North Carolina State Standards

-• 8.E.1.3 Predict the safety and potability of water supplies in North Carolina based on physical and biological factors, including: • Temperature • Dissolved oxygen • pH • Nitrates and phosphates • Turbidity • Bio-indicators
+• ESS.8.3.1 Analyze and interpret data to predict the safety and potability of water supplies in North Carolina based on physical and biological factors, including: temperature, dissolved oxygen, pH, nitrates and phosphates, turbidity, and bioindicators.

 Click Here for Life Science Teacher Resources